comit-network/RFCs/RFC-001-BAM.md

 ## Registry extensions

-### List of request types
+### List of frame types

-This RFC adds a section "Request types" to track the list of available `type`s to be used for `REQUEST` frames.
+This RFC adds a section "FRAME types" to track the list of available `type`s to be used for `FRAME`s.

-### The section `ERROR frame types`

-This RFC adds a section "ERROR frame types" to track the possbile types of ERROR frames.
-The types defined in section [ERROR frame](#possible-error-types) are added to this list.
+The following types are added to this list:

+- REQUEST/RESPONSE
+- ERROR

+For the `REQUEST` frame, the following `type`s are defined:

+- SWAP

+Each of the defined REQUEST `type`s should list the headers that can be used with this REQUEST.

+For the `ERROR` frame, the `type`s listed in the [ERROR frame](#possible-error-types) section are added as valid types.

 ## References